dasmohith/Clinical-Engineering/README.md

 The program can be used to automate the calculation of new A and B values required to realibrate the BD Bodyguard T syringe drivers.
+All A, B, C and D values are tabulated which can be saved as proof of calibration.